Am I eligible for weight loss surgery?

 - You must have a Body Mass Index (BMI) of 40, or

-- BMI of 35-39 with at least one obesity-related medical condition (co-morbidity).
-Use the calculator in the left column to check your body mass index.
+- BMI of 35-39 with at least one obesity-related medical condition (comorbidity).
+Use the calculator below to check your body mass index.

 These constitute the minimum criteria for insurance approval prior to weight loss surgery.
 Roller Weight Loss & Advanced Surgery will consider many other factors before determining whether or not surgery is right for you.